2013 protests in Brazil: 1 to 14 June

-The first large protest was held on June 6 on Paulista Avenue.
-In ensuing protests, news reports changed the discourse, mentioning that police had "lost control" on June 13, because they began using rubber bullets not only against protesters but also journalists that were covering the events.
+The first large protest was held on 6 June on Paulista Avenue.
+In ensuing protests, news reports changed the discourse, mentioning that police had "lost control" on 13 June, because they began using rubber bullets not only against protesters but also journalists that were covering the events.
 Numerous civil rights groups have criticized the harsh police response, including Amnesty International and the Associação Nacional de Jornais.

-June 17 to 18
+17 to 18 June

-An estimated 250,000 protesters took to the streets of various cities on June 17.
-The largest protests were organized in Rio de Janeiro, where 100,000 attended from mid-afternoon of June 17 to late dawn of June 18.
+An estimated 250,000 protesters took to the streets of various cities on 17 June.
+The largest protests were organized in Rio de Janeiro, where 100,000 attended from mid-afternoon of 17 June to late dawn of 18 June.

-Although mostly peaceful, the protests escalated with the invasion of the State's Legislative Chamber, causing riot police to be called in.
+Although mostly peaceful, the protests escalated with the invasion of the Rio de Janeiro State's Legislative Chamber, causing riot police to be called in.
 Three protesters were injured by gunfire, reportedly by police forces, while ten others were hospitalized.

 State government authorities did not intervene, saying this was an issue for the Military Police.
 Other protests erupted in support of those being detained by police.
 Demonstrations were held in a number of cities.
 The ones held in Curitiba were reported attended by over 10,000 people.

 Minor protests staged by Brazilians living abroad were held in several countries including Argentina, Australia, Canada, Germany, Ireland, Italy, Portugal, Spain, the United Kingdom and the United States.

-June 19
+19 June

 Protests continued on a smaller scale.
 Mayors of several Brazilian cities announced reduction of bus fares or cancellation of previously announced increases, including Rio de Janeiro and São Paulo, where the largest protests had occurred.

-June 20
+20 June

 Protests in over 100 cities around the country rallied over 2 million people.
 Special measures were taken to protect main government buildings on major cities like the federal capital Brasília, Rio de Janeiro, São Paulo, Manaus, Belém, Recife, Florianópolis, Belo Horizonte, Goiânia, Curitiba and Porto Alegre, among others.

 Rafael Braga was arrested, who later received the only conviction of charges related to the 2013 protests in Brazil.

-June 21 to 23
+21 to 23 June

 Protests across Brazil have drawn millions to the streets in a wave of rolling fury that became the biggest demonstrations in decades.
 A young man was killed in Ribeirão Preto during the protest when a driver ploughed through a peaceful demonstration, also injuring 11 other people.
 President Dilma Rousseff addressed the nation, recognizing the demands of the protesters and calling a meeting of state governors and mayors of key cities to discuss the requests of the population and propose solutions to solve the issues.

-June 24
+24 June

 As protests continue on a smaller scale, President Dilma Rousseff along the 27 state governors and the mayors of the 26 state capitals, among other authorities, agree to take measures related to improve funds management, public transport, health care and education.
 Also announced is a proposal for congress to approve a referendum on widespread political reform.